ldstep/ldstepweblog/src/notes.md

 ---

+April 18, 2026, at 11:38:21 AM

+I’m feeling a little guilty this morning for neglecting my iPad — though I do use it almost every day, mostly as a TV for about an hour.
+I don’t do any real work on it.
+That happens on my MacBook Pro.

+So this morning I decided to do my writing in Drafts on my iPad.
+That’s what I’m doing right now.

+The writing experience on the 11” iPad with the Magic Keyboard is genuinely enjoyable.
+I’m using Full Screen App mode.
+Windowed Apps mode feels clunky on an 11” screen, and I prefer working in one app at a time anyway.
+That said,  I do miss Slide Over and Split View and hope Apple brings them back at some point.

+If I didn’t have an 11ty blog that requires macOS, I could probably live on the iPad.
+But I never seem to stick with it.

+---

 April 17, 2026, at 5:10:24 PM

 I'm experimenting with Unread using the free Unread Cloud as my RSS reader in place of NetNewsWire, hoping that Unread Cloud will replace Feedbin, saving me $50 a year.
 We'll see?